 I first heard of Tarot cards in Iris Murdoch’s novel The sandcastle in which a schoolgirl used the cards to interpret things that were going on in her life.
 The descriptions meant nothing to me, so I went out and bought a pack of Tarot cards.
 The only place in Johannesburg that sold them, I discovered, in the Johannesburg of 1962, was “The Mystic Bookshop”, which was on the second floor of a rather seedy looking building in Eloff Street (which probably looks a lot seedier today).
 The shop was full of spooky paraphernalia, like crystal balls, candlesticks in the shape of snakes and other such things.
 They had only two packs of Tarot cards in stock, retrieved from a dusty shelf in a rarely-opened cupboard, so I gathered that there wasn’t a big demand for them.

-I took the cards home, and looking at them disovered what references to The Hanged Man and the Falling Tower in the book actually meant.
-I was also struck by the Christian imagery of the cards, especially in the greater trumps.
+I took the cards home, and looking at them discovered what references to The Hanged Man and the Falling Tower in the book actually meant.
+I was also struck by the Christian imagery of the cards, especially in the Greater Trumps.
 The people were all dressed in medieval clothes, and one felt transported back into an age of faith, in which Christian imagery and symbolism came naturally to people and were a part of everyday life.

 In The sandcastle the girl, Rain, assigns the cards her own meanings, and relates them to the people and events in her life.
 I became quite curious about them, and mentioned this to Brother Roger, an Anglican monk of the Community of the Resurrection, who had lent me the Iris Murdoch book.
 His response was to lend me another book, The Greater Trumps by Charles Williams.